espositomario/profile-HMM-protein-seq/README.md

 comm -12 <(sort sets/subset_1) <(sort sets/subset_2)
 ```
 ## 4.2 E-value optimization and classification benchmark
 Subset1 was adopted to select the best threshold and subset2 was adopted as the test set.
 The role of the 2 subsets was then swapped to cross-validate the results.
-The 2 subsets lists were annotated with either 1 or 0 depending on the presence of the Kunitz do- main according to PFAM and with the E-value previously resulted from hmmsearch.
-Since the distribution of Kunitz and non-Kunitz was skewed, Matthews’s correlation coefficient (MCC) (2) was adopted as classifica- tion score.
-Compared to accuracy (3) or F1 score, the MCC is a more re- liable statistical coefficient which produces a high score only if the pre- diction obtained good results in all of the four confusion matrix categories (true positives, false negatives, true negatives, and false positives), pro- portionally both to the size of positive elements and the size of negative elements in the dataset (Chicco and Jurman, 2020; Matthews, 1975).
+The 2 subsets lists were annotated with either 1 or 0 depending on the presence of the Kunitz domain according to PFAM and with the E-value previously resulted from hmmsearch.
+Since the distribution of Kunitz and non-Kunitz was skewed, Matthews’s correlation coefficient (MCC) (2) was adopted as classification score.
+Compared to accuracy (3) or F1 score, the MCC is a more reliable statistical coefficient which produces a high score only if the prediction obtained good results in all of the four confusion matrix categories (true positives, false negatives, true negatives, and false positives), proportionally both to the size of positive elements and the size of negative elements in the dataset (Chicco and Jurman, 2020; Matthews, 1975).

-The classification benchmark was tested by running a python script (Sup- plementary material) for an E-value threshold decreasing exponentially from 1e-1 to 1e-12.
-For each subset, the E-value threshold for which the model guaranteed the best MCC was identified, and after that, it was ver- ified that the same outcome was achieved for the other subset.
+The classification benchmark was tested by running a python script (Supplementary material) for an E-value threshold decreasing exponentially from 1e-1 to 1e-12.
+For each subset, the E-value threshold for which the model guaranteed the best MCC was identified, and after that, it was verified that the same outcome was achieved for the other subset.
 The average between the best threshold for both subset was applied in benchmarking the classification for the entire SP.

 _#optimization and classification test on the subsets + lineplot_
 ```